Three Tips to Make Bathroom Clean-up Simple

 Tips #1 – Keep Things Handy

-One of the things that deter me the most is getting the supplies I need from the laundry room, where I store them to the bathrooms.
+One of the things that deterred me the most was getting the supplies I needed from the laundry room, where I stored them, to the bathrooms.
 Since I typically only use 3 items, it makes more sense to have them tucked away right in the bathroom so I don’t really have any excuses.

-I found this very compact caddy at target ($3) It can fit everything that I need and neatly stores it under the sink or cabinet in the bathrooms.
+This compact caddy from Walmart ($3) is very similar to mine.
+It can fit everything that I need and neatly store it under the sink or cabinet in the bathrooms.
 To me this is key!

 I’ve timed it and it actually only takes me about 15 minutes from start to finish to have the bathroom sparkle.